Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

       <h2>A general pathway for lower-limb socket fabrication.</h2>
       <p class="itinerary-story__lead">
         Once I understood how the shop was organized, the fabrication sequence became easier to follow.
-A typical lower-limb pathway begins with a record of the person’s anatomy and a rectified model.
-That geometry may first be used to fabricate a diagnostic socket so the prosthetist can evaluate and refine the design.
-Once the design is approved, a new definitive socket is fabricated from it; the diagnostic socket does not become the definitive one.
-The two stages may even be completed by different central fabrication facilities.
-The exact process varies with limb level, suspension
+A typical lower-limb pathway begins with a rectified model of the patient’s residual limb anatomy.
-        method, material, clinical approach, and the individual, so the pathway below is best understood as a general guide rather than a fixed recipe for every FabCo job.
+        That geometry is first used to fabricate a temporary diagnostic socket so the prosthetist can evaluate and refine the design.
+Once the design is optimized, a new definitive socket is fabricated using stronger, more durable materials.
+The two stages may even be completed by different central fabrication facilities, and the exact process varies with limb level, suspension method, material, clinical approach, and the individual.
+As a result, the pathway described below is best understood as a general guide rather than a fixed recipe for every FabCo job.
       </p>
     </div>